 Do you have a leaking balcony?

-AWS is the first choice for property owners when it comes to new, remedial or repairing balcony waterproofing in Brisbane, Melbourne, Perth and Sydney.
+AWS is the first choice for property owners when it comes to new, remedial or repairing balcony waterproofing in Melbourne, Perth and Sydney.

 A leaking balcony is a cause for great concern.
 When a balcony is leaking it can cause substantial substrate damage, tile damage and surface coating damage.
 This can be a very dangerous situation that needs to be rectified immediately.
 In some cases water from a leaking balcony will come into your home causing damage to walls and ceilings and possibly your other assets.

 At AWS our technicians are fully trained in all aspects of waterproofing, leak repair, leak localisation and identifying the problem at hand.
 AWS will identify the problem and give you a solution that will benefit you and the future integrity of your structure.

 AWS will always strive to save you high costs whilst not taking risks with your asset.
 Our experienced estimators will assess the situation and recommend the appropriate course of action to fix your leaking balcony.

 Leaking balconies can be a serious danger, especially if it’s been leaking slowly for some time before you notice it.

 The most common cause of balcony issues is that the waterproofing membrane has failed and the joists are suffering gradual leak damage and rot.
 If the balcony is left to deteriorate for a long period of time you are looking at many problems, such as:

 - Decay and rot spreading down external walls